chaione/CHCircleGaugeView/README.md

 * `trackWidth`: The width for the portion of the gauge that is always filled.
 Defaults to a value of 0.5.
 * `gaugeWidth`: The width for the portion of the gauge that varies based on the `value` property.
 Defaults to a value of 2.
 * `unitsString`: String that is a suffix on the `value`.
 This string is meant to be just a few characters long.
 Defaults to `nil`.
-* `notApplicableString`: The text shown when the state of the gauge is `ChCircleGaugeStateNA`.
+* `notApplicableString`: The text shown when the state of the gauge is `CHCircleGaugeViewStateNA`.
 Defaults to "n/a".
-* `noDataString`: The text shown when the state of the gauge is `CHCircleGaugeStatePercentSign`.
+* `noDataString`: The text shown when the state of the gauge is `CHCircleGaugeViewStatePercentSign`.
 Defaults to "%".

 ## Contributing